rustwasm/wasm-bindgen/guide/src/passing-data.md

 It's possible to pass data from Rust to JS not explicitly supported in the [Feature Reference](./feature-reference.md) by serializing via [Serde](https://github.com/serde-rs/serde).

-Wasm_bindgen includes the JsValue type, which streamlines serializing and deserializing.
+`wasm-bindgen` includes the `JsValue` type, which streamlines serializing and deserializing.
 This page describes how to use it.

-In order accomplish this, we must include the serde and serde_derive crates in Cargo.toml, and configure wasm_bindgen to work with this feature:
+In order accomplish this, we must include the serde and serde_derive crates in `Cargo.toml`, and configure `wasm-bindgen` to work with this feature:

 Cargo.toml
 ```toml